lianahq/automation-template-gtm/README.md

 ### More information about using the preview mode:
   * https://www.analyticsmania.com/post/google-tag-manager-debug-mode/
   * https://www.searchenginejournal.com/google-tag-manager-preview-mode/385958/
-### More information about getting forms to work with tag manager
+### More information about getting forms to work with tag manager:
   * https://www.fusion75.com/blogposts/tracking-form-submissions-with-google-tag-manager
   * https://www.analyticsmania.com/post/google-tag-manager-form-tracking/